Research material with personal data

 Storing personal data

-Just like other types of research data, personal data need to be stored in a secure manner, depending on their information security classification level.
-GDPR and other legislation stipulate some additional requirements.
+As with all types of research data, personal data need to be stored securely according to their security classification.
+GDPR and other legislation bring additional requirements.

 To store personal data using cloud services or other types of storage that lie outside the organization requires, among other things, that a personal data processing agreement has been drawn up with the storage supplier.
 Check with your IT department to find out which storage options can be used for storing personal data.